Have you been asked to attend an invite-only speed awareness course?

 • The impact of your behaviour on others

-If your instructor feels that you have positively changed your attitude towards speeding and made a significant amount of progress in these areas, then they will tell the police to drop the speeding charge.
+If your instructor feels that you have positively changed your attitude towards speeding – and made enough progress in these areas – they will tell the police to drop the speeding charge.

 ruined silver car with crumpled bonnet and shattered windscreen as a result of car accident